 How to get to Italica – Seville day trips

-Taxi: We recommend that you get a taxi.
-We caught a taxi from near the Seville Cathedral to Italica Santiponce.
+Taxi: We recommend that you get a taxi. for this Seville day trip to Italica, We caught a taxi from near the Seville Cathedral to Italica Santiponce.
 It cost under 15 euros to be delivered to the main entry gate in a bit over 10 minutes.

 Family Travel Tip: We visited in winter and found when we left the Italica site their were no taxi’s around.
 We were lucky the bus was to arrive 45 minutes later.
 Check the p21 bus scehdule and try and time your exit as there is only 1 mid day bus.